bcgov/data-publication/pages/dps_bcdc_w_start.md

 2. Full name and email
 3. IDIR
     + This can be a user IDIR or a Service IDIR
-    + A Service IDIR may be ideal for the maintainance workflow to script against the catalogue API.
+    + A Service IDIR may be ideal for the maintenance workflow to script against the catalogue API.
 4. Name of the Ministry or if a Broader Public Sector
-5. Name of your Branch/Division - this is usually the level assocatiated with an ED or Director.
+5. Name of your Branch/Division - this is usually the level associated with an ED or Director.
 6. Approval from the [Data Custodian](./dsg_bcdc_roles_responsibilities.md#the-data-custodian) (Director or Executive Director).

 A Catalogue administrator will then action your request and contact you with all relevant information to get you started as an Editor in the BC Data Catalogue.

 ### How to become a Provider for another Organization

-It is common for oranizations to have staff who work in other Sub-Organizations or branches who steward their data.
+It is common for organizations to have staff who work in other Sub-Organizations or branches who steward their data.
 There may be many reasons for this.

 * Therefore [Stewards](./dsg_bcdc_roles_responsibilities.md#the-data-steward) can become providers to the catalogue on behalf of another sub-organization's [Data Custodian](./dsg_bcdc_roles_responsibilities.md#the-data-custodian).